celo-org/build-with-celo-hackathon/README.md

 #  CeloSend-Project

+CeloSend is a Mobile-First wallet, cash out ramp and Point of Sale Superapp.
+We combine TradFi through Rapyd with Web3 to improve Financial Inclusion in Mexico and Latin America.

 Build with Celo Hackathon is a three (3) phase hackathon event focused on Regenerative Finance (#ReFi) within DAOs, NFTs, Gaming (GameFi), Social Impact (SocialFI) and developer tooling/infrastructure on the Celo platform.

 ## Hackathon Facilitation